ikoif/my-wardrobe/README.md

 # My-wardrobe

-A simple web based app for storing you clothes library!
+A simple web based app for storing your clothes library!

 1. Register with Facebook (one click)
 1. Take a photo of your wearable